klonyyy/MCUViewer-docs/documentation/VariableViewer/VariableViewer.md

 :align: center
 ```

-By default the plot is of type curve, hovewer there are four types available:
+By default the plot is of type curve, however there are four types available:

 1. Curve - regular time based plot
 2. Bar - bar plot